New Teacher Tips for Parent-Teacher Conferences

 Step 6: Wrap Up

-Recap any key takeaways or action items.
+Recap key takeaways or action items.
 For conferences that are running long, suggest that the parent email you to set up additional time.
 The most effective ending I have used is to ask if there is anything else you should know about their child.

 Estimated time: 1 minute